-Dr. Diane Berish is an assistant research professor for the College of Nursing.
+Dr. Diane Berish is an assistant research professor for the Ross and Carol Nese College of Nursing.
 Her research interests include statistics and research methods, long-term services and supports, aging and health care policy, and health care quality.

-Dr. Sandra Halbruner is an assistant teaching professor for the College of Nursing.
+Dr. Sandra Halbruner is an assistant teaching professor for the Ross and Carol Nese College of Nursing.
 She has more than 21 years of experience in the field of medicine.
 Her research interests include active learning techniques in the multi-site or online classroom.

 Dr. Lisa Kitko is the associate dean for graduate education and an associate professor.
 Her program of research focuses on palliative care, heart failure, and the needs of family caregivers.
-She has spearheaded the College of Nursing's efforts to enhance nursing education for minority students.
+She has spearheaded Penn State's Ross and Carol Nese College of Nursing's efforts to enhance nursing education for minority students.
 She has taught a variety of medical-surgical nursing and clinical nurse specialist courses and currently teaches pathophysiology.

-Dr. Sheri Matter is the director of online MSN programs and is an assistant teaching professor for the College of Nursing.
+Dr. Sheri Matter is the director of online MSN programs and is an assistant teaching professor for Penn State's Ross and Carol Nese College of Nursing.
 She has more than 30 years of nursing leadership experience, including serving as chief nursing executive of a multiple-hospital system.
 Her dissertation focused on the nurse characteristics of a highly reliable organization.
 Her research interests include leadership, nurse characteristics and their effects on quality, and qualitative methods.

 Dr. Madeline Mattern is the director of nurse practitioner options and an assistant teaching professor for the College of Nursing.
 Her dissertation focused on current management strategies of Pennsylvania primary care nurse practitioners for persons diagnosed with Generalized Anxiety Disorder.
 Her research interests include reducing anxiolytic use in primary care and primary care of underserved and rural populations.